Exit problems for general draw-down times of spectrally negative L\'evy processes: Spectrally negative L evy processes

 For convenience, we extend the domain of $W^{(q)}$ to the whole real line by setting $W^{(q)}(x)=0$ for all $x<0$.
 Given $W^{(q)}$, the second scale function is defined by

-Write $ W(x)= W^{(0)}(x)$ and $Z(x)=Z^{(0)}(x)$ whenever $q=0$.
+Write $ W= W^{(0)}$ and $Z=Z^{(0)}$ whenever $q=0$.

-It is well-known that $\log W(x)$ on $\mathbb{R}^{+}$ is continuous and strictly increasing. $W(0)>0$ if and only if $X$ has paths of bounded variation, and if and only if $\sigma=0$ and $\int_{-1}^{0} |x|\Pi(dx)<\infty$.
-The scale function $W$ is continuously differentiable on $(0,\infty)$ if the process $X$ has paths of unbounded variation (and in particular, if it has a nontrivial Gaussian component) or if $X$ has paths of bounded variation and the L{\'e}vy measure has no atoms.
-Moreover, if $\sigma>0$, $W$ has continuous derivative of second order on $(0,\infty)$ and $W^{\prime}(0)={2}/{\sigma^{2}}$.
-We refer the readers to \cite{Chan2011:scalefunction:smooth} for more detailed discussion on the smoothness of scale functions.
-Similar conclusion to $W^{(q)}$ can be found from the relation that $W^{(q)}(x)=e^{\Phi(q)x}W_{\Phi(q)}(x)$ where $W_{\Phi(q)}$ is to be defined below.
+It is well-known that $W^{(q)}(x)$ on $\mathbb{R}^{+}$ is continuous and strictly increasing. $W^{(q)}(0)=W(0)>0$ if and only if the process $X$ has paths of bounded variation, and if and only if $\sigma=0$ and $\int_{-1}^{0} |x|\Pi(dx)<\infty$.
+The scale function $W^{(q)}$ is continuously differentiable on $(0,\infty)$ if the process $X$ has paths of unbounded variation (and in particular, if it has a nontrivial Gaussian component) or if the process $X$ has paths of bounded variation and the L{\'e}vy measure has no atoms.
+Moreover, if $\sigma>0$, $W^{(q)}$ has continuous derivative of order two on $(0,\infty)$ and $W^{\prime}(0+)={2}/{\sigma^{2}}$.
+We refer the readers to \cite{Chan2011:scalefunction:smooth} for more detailed discussions on the smoothness of scale functions.